Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 …Fact- I was actually a “bodyguard” for Richard Simmons with some other wrestlers when he came to Ithaca College.

-However, with so much information out there, it can get a bit confusing.
+However, with so much information out there, this can get confusing.

 Listen, I’m not here to say those things are bad.

-But I think there is a big need to separate “what’s hard” and “what’s effective.”
+But I think there is a need to separate “what’s hard” with “what’s effective.”

-Too often I think coaches and wrestlers think getting in shape is all about just pushing harder and harder each day.
-Believe me, I definitely buy into the fact that there’s some truth to that.
+Too often coaches and wrestlers think getting in shape is all about just pushing harder and harder each day.
+To a certain extent, I buy into this philosophy.

 It builds rugged, durable wrestlers.

-However, sometimes I feel like following a scientifically proven system oftentimes gets thrown to the wayside in favor of the “go go go” philosophy.
+However, sometimes I feel like following a scientifically proven system oftentimes gets thrown to the wayside in favor of this philosophy.

-Now, I’m no science geek or Ph.D candidate, but I do think there’s value to at least recognizing what the research says and then determining if the conclusions/methodologies will fit into your program.
+Now, I’m no science geek or Ph.D candidate, but I do think there’s value in knowing what the research suggests.
+You can then determine if the conclusions/methodologies will fit into your program.

-So with that I’d like to introduce 2 of the methods I’m currently using with the wrestlers I train to help them peak their conditioning as the end of the season draws near.
+So, I’d like to introduce 2 of the methods I’m currently using with the wrestlers I train.
+These 2 methods are specifically designed to help them peak their conditioning for the end of the season.

 Both of these methods are covered in much greater detail in Joel Jamieson’s book, Ultimate MMA Conditioning.
-For the average person, his book is a little heavy on the science side of things, but it’s, in my opinion, the best book I’ve found on how to maximize your conditioning.
+For the average person, his book is a little heavy on the science side of things.
+However, in my opinion, it’s the best book I’ve found on how to maximize your conditioning.

-Additionally, I am not receiving any compensation for promoting and/or linking to Joel’s blog.
+By the way, I am not receiving any compensation for promoting and/or linking to Joel’s blog.
 I’ve never even spoken to or met Joel.
-But I do read his blog whenever he sends out an email with a new post, and if you’re looking to get in shape, I suggest you do the same.
+But I do read his blog regularly and buy his products.

 1. Lactic Power Intervals